10 Best Blogging Platforms In 2025 (Free & Paid)

 Wix Pricing

 With Wix’s primary website builder, you can get a free subdomain.
-Basic plan prices start at $1/ month (billed annually) for premium plans and can go upto $6/month (billed annually).

 5. Blogger (Best For Traditional Blogging)